turingschool/accelerated-mod-0/syllabus.md

 ## Time Commitment

 Students will be expected to join a zoom every morning from approximately 8-9am MT.
-A handful of other live sessions will be placed on the calednar, schedule will vary based, but students should plan to work for about 10 hours/day each day of the week.
+A handful of other live sessions will be placed on the calendar, schedule will vary based, but students should plan to work for about 10 hours/day each day of the week.
 Students should not have any other work commitments or responsibilities while taking this course.

 ## Attendance